mvidner/projecteuler/Diary.md

 This can be fixed by making sure that the *.hs file is preferred to the *.o file by touching the former or removing the latter.
 WTF.

+#### One executable per problem is a pain

+Will need to refactor that to have a single runner.

+#### Used a strict fold to avoid overflowing the stack

+In #27.

+### 2015-04-15, Wednesday

+#### The first Hspec test

+A trivial test is easy but it feels stupid to separate the test from the documentation.
+Doctest would be much neater.
+Hopefully the single runner will help.